ibm-z-oss-oda/uri-template/README.md

 Partially expand the given template, replacing missing variables with further expansions.

-Returns `None` if the template is invalid.
+Returns `None` if the template is invalid or expansion fails.

 #### uri_template.validate(template: str) -> bool: ...